 She starts with a question that relates to her audience, and then slowly bridges to her life; family of four sons and her husband, her mother she loved that passed away, and everything in between.
 It’s a solid example of creating an about page.

+Okay, but, what should be my first blog post?
+What should I consider before writing it?
 Here’s a quick list of tips to keep in mind.

-Every great blog post first starts with deep research.
+Every great first blog post starts with deep research.
 Research your topic, research your audience.
 The more you dig deeper, the more valuable your post will be — and as a result, you’ll get more attention.

-This is crucial.
+When contemplating how to write your first blog post, this is crucial.
 There’s no point of publishing your blog posts when no one gets to read it, right?
 Use tools like UberSuggest, SEMRush, or MOZpro.
 Or, you can also get some decent keywords through Google suggestions.

 To save time and streamline the process, use the right tools.
 Some of the famous editors are MicroSoft, Google Docs, or Ever Note.

+What should your first blog post be about?
+Beyond topic choice, authenticity is key.
 To sound credible and a trustworthy blogger, do make claims, but back them up with research and references.

 When you write as your audience speaks, your words will connect with them, making you a trustworthy blogger.

+Visual elements can often serve as excellent first blog post examples in illustrating concepts.
 Images, videos, and gifs keep hooked and evoke a better emotion than words.
 Because we’re more responsive to visuals.

 Include meta text of 150-160 characters.
 It should tell what the topic is about to entice readers to click your title and read.